Darkroom Booth FAQ

 Yes.
 With Booth’s powerful screen customization you can create an experience where the user can toggle through different backgrounds and choose the one they would like.

-Our license agreement allows you to activate Darkroom Booth on 2 (two) computers.
+When purchased from our website our license agreement allows you to activate Darkroom Booth on two (2) computers.
 You can also easily deactivate a computer and move the license from one computer to another.

 Easy!
 You can browse the photo strips for any event and select the images you wish to print.
 You can program a button to reprint the last session.